Play and games for preschoolers: what to expect

 Play ideas and games for preschoolers

 All children are unique.
 They all have their own interests and ways they learn best.
-What one child might enjoy, another child might not.
 That’s why it’s important to follow your child’s interests when it comes to games for preschoolers.
-You can play along with your preschooler, just in a more supportive role.

 Here are some play ideas to get you and your preschooler going:

 - Give your child a cardboard box.
 Your child’s imagination can turn it into a cubbyhouse, a boat or a car.
 A small table turned on its side covered with a blanket or sheet can also be just as good.